Things to Do After a Car Accident

 Report the Accident to Your Insurance Company

-Your insurance company will want to know about any accidents you may have had in the past.
+Your insurance company will want to know about any accidents you may have had.
 Therefore, you should file a report with your insurance carrier as soon as possible after an accident.
 The company you file with may also help you work with the other driver's insurance company to settle any damages.

 Seek Medical Attention

-You should get medical attention if you've been injured in an accident, even if it doesn't seem serious at the time.
+You should get medical attention if you've been injured in an accident, even if it doesn't seem serious.
 Your injuries may not become apparent until hours or days later, so make sure a medical professional can check for any problems that may arise.
 Failure to do so could affect your ability to collect damages from others involved in the accident.

 Keep a File or Collision Report